 In Finland, you pay taxes based on your income.
 The more you earn within a year, the higher your tax percentage.
 On the other hand, if you stay only for few months, your tax percentage will be low for sure.

-Besides taxes, social security contributions, around 7%, are automatically deducted from your salary.
-Only if you can prove that you pay social contributions in another EU member state (i.e. have a steady job), you can receive A1 form (from your home country) which frees you from social security contributions in Finland.
+Besides taxes, social security contributions (around 7%) are automatically deducted from your salary.
+If you can prove that you pay social contributions in another EU member state (i.e. have a steady job), you can receive an A1 form from your home country which frees you from social security contributions in Finland.

-For more infomartion, go to Tax Administration’s website.
+For more infomartion, go to the Tax Administration.

 Easily.
-Even though we are little off the road, the logistics here work really well.
+Even though we are little off the well-beaten path, logistics here work really well.

-We have several airports (Kemi-Tornio, Rovaniemi, Kittilä, Enontekiö, Ivalo) and the railroad goes beyond Rovaniemi to Muonio and Kemijärvi.
+We have several airports (Kemi-Tornio, Rovaniemi, Kittilä, Enontekiö, Ivalo) and the rail goes beyond Rovaniemi to Muonio and Kemijärvi.

-Flight time from Helsinki to Rovaniemi is around 1,5 hours, and the train ride for the same trip takes 8-9 hours.
+Flight time from Helsinki to Rovaniemi is around 1,5 hours, and a train ride for the same trip takes 8-9 hours.
+(We highly recommend the night train, especially in summer.)

 Buses to Lapland and within Lapland are an option as well.
-They are also likely the cheapest way to get here (while taking the longest time.)
-Bus lines in Lapland work well especially if you need to get somewhere along the main roads or to ski resorts, but the frequency may not be the same as in southern Finland.
-For train tickets, go to VR’s website.
-Bus tickets can be found at Matkahuolto’s website.
-There is even direct busline from Helsinki all the way up to Levi in Kittilä.
+They are also likely the least expensive way to get here.
+Bus lines in Lapland work well, especially if you need to get somewhere along the main roads or to ski resorts, but the frequency may not be the same as in southern Finland.
+For train tickets, go to VR.
+Bus tickets can be found at Matkahuolto.
+There is even a direct busline from Helsinki all the way up to Levi Ski Resort in Kittilä.

 If you want to bring your own car to Finland, you can either take the ferry from Stockholm or Tallinn to Turku or Helsinki and drive to Lapland.
 Another option is to drive all the way up through Sweden and cross the border from Tornio or even further north from there.